nilsign/dabacog/README.md

 6. Generate a JAVA and SQL code for database model changes and resulting database migrations by the use of [Flyway](https://flywaydb.org) and/or [Liquibase](https://www.liquibase.org/).
 [PLANNED]
 7. Generate DTO classes out of many entity classes.
 [PLANNED]
-8. Support for migrating to DABACOG for already existing projects.
+8. Support to migrate to DABACOG for already existing projects.
 [PLANNED]
 8. Support for MySQL, MariaDB, Oracle, Microsoft SQL Server.
 [PLANNED]
 9. Support for C#, Kotlin, C++, C, Python, Dart, Go, and more.
 [PLANNED]